Buccaneers Super Bowl 58 Odds: Week 11

-As of Week 4, the Buccaneers' Super Bowl odds are +8000, per DraftKings Sportsbook.
+As of Week 15, the Buccaneers Super Bowl odds are +3000, per Hard Rock Bet.
 Here are some other odds to consider when it comes to the Bucs' Lombardi hopes.

 Tampa Bay Buccaneers Week-by-Week Super Bowl Odds

-Here's a look at the Buccaneers' weekly Super Bowl odds which will be updated following each week's game.
+Here's a look at the Buccaneers' weekly Super Bowl odds, according to DraftKings Sportsbook, which will be updated following each week's game.
 Be sure to bookmark this page to keep up with everything happening concerning Tampa Bay's Super Bowl odds.

 Latest Updates Impacting Buccaneers Odds to Win SB LVIII

 Here are the most important updates directly impacting the Bucs odds to win Super Bowl LVIII:

 - 📅 January 15: Tampa Bay upsets the Eagles in the Wild Card Round as home underdogs.
 Now, the Buccaneers prepare for a road trip to Detroit, again as underdogs, to determine who will head to the NFC Championship Game.

 - 📅 December 12: The Bucs missed linebacker Devin White and defensive back Jamel Dean against the Falcons.
 Those two, along with defensive tackle Vita Vea, are all listed as questionable in their next game against Green Bay.